pretzeloverdose/eyeblobsWeb/README.md

 This is a project designed to aid traditional artists with digital tools such as a reverse lightbox and colour picker, on a tablet or phone.

-Note: to use the camera in the reverse lightbox, SSL must be used.
+Note: To use the camera in the reverse lightbox, SSL must be used.
+Note: When in some directories other than "/" you may have to set basePath on line 30 of next.config.ts

 ## Getting Started